softwaremill/elasticmq/README.md

                             use_ssl=False)
     queue = client.get_queue_by_name(QueueName='queue1')

-ElasticqMQ via docker
+ElasticqMQ via Docker
 ---------------------

-A Docker image is built on each released an pushed as [`softwaremill/elasticmq`](https://hub.docker.com/r/softwaremill/elasticmq/).
+A Docker image is built on each release an pushed as [`softwaremill/elasticmq`](https://hub.docker.com/r/softwaremill/elasticmq/).

 The image uses default configuration.
-Custom configuration can be provided (e.g. to change the port, or create queues on startup) by providing a custom configuration file, as described above.
+Custom configuration can be provided (e.g. to change the port, or create queues on startup) by creating a custom configuration file (see above) and using it when running the container:

-To use a custom configuration file run:

 ```
 docker run -v `pwd`/custom.conf:/opt/elasticmq.conf softwaremill/elasticmq